aslivka/CS373-site/pages/windows_internals.md

 *	disassociating memory from file-on-disk
     *	Rootkit’s memory can give away its associated file on disk.
 The problem is it can be difficult to track kernel memory
 *	 removing dependency on files
-    *	Scanners based on direct file-system (FS) parsers worked well
+    *	Scanners based on direct file-system parsers worked well
-    *	Therefore having no file in the filesystem helps rootkits
 *	 untrusting the trusted

 ### Limited Self Preservation